Skip to main content

 By Tiffany Fitzgerald and Brianna Fuller

-placeholder Collaborative solutions for a persisting problem
+nurse comforting patient Collaborative solutions for a persisting problem

 The US has been talking about nursing staffing shortages since the 1930s — in fact, throughout the most impactful and trying times in our history, the drumbeat has been consistent: we need more nurses on the frontlines.
 And as the perfect storm of COVID-19 burnout, increased profitization of the healthcare system, and the baby boomer retirement wave hits, the American Association of Colleges of Nurses predicts the US will continue to experience a nursing staffing crisis until 2030.